Amid the roar of nationalism, a few antiwar voices in China emerge over Ukraine crisis

 Local media reported Monday that a man in Hangzhou held up a sign that read: “Stop War” in English.
 In Chinese, he wrote, “Please do not support war in Ukraine.”
 On WeChat, Chinese poet Yu Xiuhua published a new poem, titled “I pray a poem can stop a tank.”

 In an open letter published Saturday, a group of professors from universities in Beijing, Nanjing, Shanghai, Hong Kong and Macao called on Russia to stop the war.
-“As a country that was once ravaged by war, where families were destroyed, where everywhere people were dying of starvation. … We sympathize with the pain of the Ukrainian people,” it said.
+“As a country that was once ravaged by war, where families were destroyed, where everywhere people were dying of starvation, … [w]e sympathize with the pain of the Ukrainian people,” it said.

 In a widely shared NetEase video (网易视频), a Chinese man was standing in the street of Hangzhou and holding a handwritten plaque.
 It says: STOP WAR #DefeatPutin #Ukraine.
 The video got over millions of clicks and comments among Chinese netizens. pic.twitter.com/vpHf00ACmc— Jing Wang (@JINGWAN01253680) February 28, 2022